 - had a severe allergic reaction to any of the ingredients in the vaccine.
 This includes polysorbate 80.
 Read the European Medicines Agency's Janssen COVID-19 vaccine information to see the list of ingredients

-- have had a severe allergic reaction to a previous dose of this vaccine or the AstraZeneca vaccine
+- have had a severe allergic reaction to a previous dose of this vaccine or the AstraZeneca vaccine - this is because the Janssen and AstraZeneca vaccines are both viral vector vaccines

 - have been told by a doctor that you should not have the AstraZeneca vaccine for medical reasons